Braided distributivity: Deriving Laplaza's requirements

 Some equivalent formulations of these definitions will be useful.
 First, in the definition of $\delta^\#$, the factor $(\gamma^\otimes_{A,C}\oplus\gamma^\otimes_{B,C})^{-1}$ can be replaced by ${\gamma^\otimes_{A,C}}^{-1}\oplus{\gamma^\otimes_{B,C}}^{-1}$; these are equal by functoriality of $\oplus$.

-Second, the first two of our coherence conditions, Right Distributivity (Figure~9), allow us to replace all of the $\gamma^\otimes$'s in the definitions of $\delta^\#$ and $\lambda^*$ with the inverses of $\gamma^\otimes$'s in which the two subscripts have been interchanged.
+Second, the first two of our requirements, Right Distributivity (Figure~9), allow us to replace all of the $\gamma^\otimes$'s in the definitions of $\delta^\#$ and $\lambda^*$ with the inverses of $\gamma^\otimes$'s in which the two subscripts have been interchanged.
 Thus

 and